commfish/bycatch_expansion/README.md

 bycatch expansion calculations for BSAI

 Project structure:
+This project needs a data folder and a results folder in place.

 Data files are stored in data folder in the project code files are stored in a code folder in the project

 Ben's e-mail had 4 items to send to authors: